Precision Multi-Mode Dielectric Characterization of a Crystalline Perovskite Enables Determination of the Temperature-Dependent Phase Transitions: Results and discussion

 The frequency versus temperature measurements are shown in Fig.~\ref{freqvsT}.
-The lowest frequency modes are measured and identified as TE$_{0,1,1}$ mode and the quasi TM$_{1,1,1}$ / TM$^*_{1,1,1}$ modes.
-As the temperature goes down, TM and TE modes diverge in frequency below 110K and the TM$_{1,1,1}$ doublet degeneracy is lifted below 51K.
-Due to the non-zero value of $m$ for the TM$_{1,1,1}$ mode, the resonance is in principle degenerate.
-The doublet degeneracy will be lifted if the permittivity is biaxial, and this effect has recently been used to characterise biaxial material \cite{Carvalho:2015aa}.
-It is clear from the temperature dependence observed of the mode frequencies as shown in Fig.~\ref{freqvsT}, that the material exhibits uniaxial anisotropy at 105 K, and then biaxial anisotropy in permittivity at 51 K.
+The lowest frequency modes were measured and identified as the TE$_{0,1,1}$ mode and the quasi TM$_{1,1,1}$ / TM$^*_{1,1,1}$ doublet mode pair.
+As the temperature was reduced, the TM and TE modes diverge in frequency below 110 K, indicating uniaxial anisotropy, and then below 51 K the TM$_{1,1,1}$ mode doublet degeneracy is lifted.
+Recently it was shown that the doublet degeneracy will be lifted if the permittivity is biaxial, and this effect was used to characterise biaxial material \cite{Carvalho:2015aa}.
+It is clear from the temperature dependence of the observed mode frequencies as shown in Fig.~\ref{freqvsT}, that the material exhibits uniaxial anisotropy below 105 K, and then biaxial anisotropy in permittivity below 51 K.

-Due to the high dielectric constant of the STO, the electrical energy is mostly confined within the crystal and filling factors are approximately constant across a wide temperature range.
+Due to the high dielectric constant of the STO, the electrical energy is nearly $100\%$ confined within the crystal and thus the sum of the electric energy filling factors components of the whole crystal are approximately constant across a wide temperature range and very close to unity.
+However, as the temperature changes, the individual components of the filling factors also changed.
 Filling factors were calculated from the COMSOL simulation for each mode.
-At room temperature, for the TM$_{1,1,1}$ mode the electrical energy filling factor parallel to the c-axis is $Pe_{||}\approx 63\%$ and perpendicular is $Pe_{\bot}\approx37\%$, while for the TE$_{0,1,1}$ mode it is $Pe_{||}= 0\%$ and $Pe_{\bot}\approx100\%$.
-Thus, previous measurements that utilised TE modes of $m=0$ only determine the perpendicular component of permittivity \cite{Krupka:1994aa,Geyer:2005aa}.
-In this paper, this is overcome by simultaneously measuring the TE$_{0,1,1}$ and TM$_{1,1,1}$ modes, the latter of which couples to both anisotropy directions, but more strongly to the parallel component.
-Thus, through numerical iteration both components of permittivity can be found here.
-With the additional data of TM$^*_{1,1,1}$ mode, the anisotropy in perpendicular component of the permittivity is also revealed.
+At room temperature, for the TM$_{1,1,1}$ mode the electrical energy filling factor parallel to the c-axis was calculated to be, $Pe_{||}\approx 63\%$ and perpendicular is $Pe_{\bot}\approx37\%$, while for the TE$_{0,1,1}$ mode they were calculated to be, $Pe_{||}= 0\%$ and $Pe_{\bot}\approx100\%$.
+At 5.6 K, for the filling factors for the TM$_{1,1,1}$ mode become, $Pe_{||}\approx 35\%$ and $Pe_{\bot}\approx 65\%$ and for the TM$^*_{1,1,1}$ mode they become, $Pe_{||}\approx 51\%$ and $Pe_{\bot}\approx 49\%$, while for the TE$_{0,1,1}$ mode they became, $Pe_{||}\approx 4\%$ and $Pe_{\bot}\approx 96\%$, so in some cases was no longer a pure TE mode due to the hybridization with a higher order hybrid mode when a frequency mode crossing occurred.
+Previous measurements that utilised TE modes of $m=0$ only determined the perpendicular component of permittivity \cite{Geyer:2005aa,Krupka:1994aa}.
+In this work, the anisotropy was revealed due to the simultaneous measurement of multiple modes as shown in Fig. {\ref{freqvsT}.
+Thus, through numerical iteration all the tensor components of permittivity were found as explained in Section \ref{SectionSimulation}.
+With the additional data of TM$^*_{1,1,1}$ mode, the anisotropy in perpendicular component of the permittivity was also revealed.